hacksJuanDavid/ClassificationPilotsInF1/README.md

 # ClassificationPilotsInF1
-This is repository for save colab with model clasification for pilots the f1
+This is repository for save colab with model classification for pilots the f1